Safecast/bitstore.js/README.md

   - 1. png.js / zlib.js -- entirely optional, but recommended.
 Significantly improves performance over HTML5 Canvas.

-(png.js / zlib.js source: http://github.com/devongovett/png.js/ )
+(png.js / zlib.js source: http://github.com/devongovett/png.js/ ... now included in the "Optional" directory in this repo.)

 ##Stuff it will probably work on: